unknowntpo/fruitshop/README.md

-# fruitshop
+# go-postgres
-A Go - PostgresSQL  demo project.
+A practice of using PostgresSQL with Golang.